 |Controlled Manufacturing Zone||✔||✔|

 |TSE and BSE Certification||✔||✔|

 |Risk-based Approach to Manufacturing||✔|

 The production of our Ancillary Material Grade compounds is in accordance with ISO TS 20399 guidelines.
 The synthesis of Ancillary Material Grade small molecules is based on that of the equivalent standard catalog or research use only (RUO) products.
-Using established synthetic procedures allows a wider range of products to be brought to the superior AM-grade than just focussing of the highly risk assessed and time consuming GMP process.
+Using established synthetic procedures allows a wider range of products to be brought to the superior AM-grade than just focusing on the highly risk-assessed and time-consuming GMP process.
 The key differences compared with RUO products include enhanced QC testing, a more detailed QA review and accompanying documentation.
 AM-grade products are manufactured to provide:

 Tocris offers the following scientific literature for GMP & Ancillary Material Grade Small Molecules to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Written by Kirsty E. Clarke, Victoria B. Christie, Andy Whiting and Stefan A. Przyborski, this review provides an overview of the use of small molecules in the control of stem cell growth and differentiation.
 Key signaling pathways are highlighted, and the regulation of ES cell self-renewal and somatic cell reprogramming is discussed.
 Compounds available from Tocris are listed.

 Stem cells have potential as a source of cells and tissues for research and treatment of disease.
 This poster summarizes some key protocols demonstrating the use of small molecules across the stem cell workflow, from reprogramming, through self-renewal, storage and differentiation to verification.
 Advantages of using small molecules are also highlighted.